If you struggle to get around and use a car you could get a Blue Badge. A Blue Badge lets you park closer to where you're going.

 When you'll hear about your application

-Your local council will give you a decision in around 12 weeks.
+Your local council should give you a decision in around 12 weeks.

 If your application is not successful, you can ask for a review.
 You can find more information about how to do this in the letter from your council.